 An essential element of our transformation strategy is to reduce our cost base while investing in our technology and controls.
-In the third quarter of 2020, noninterest expenses were € 5.2 billion, a year to year decrease of € 591 million or 10 %.
-Adjusted costs excluding transformation charges and expenses eligible for reimbursement related to Prime Finance were € 4.7 billion, a year over year reduction of € 512 million or 10 %.
-We reaffirm our target of adjusted costs excluding transformation charges and expenses eligible for reimbursement related to Prime Finance of € 19.5 billion in 2020.
+In the third quarter of 2020, noninterest expenses were \in 5.2 billion, a year to year decrease of \in 591 million or 10 %.
+Adjusted costs excluding transformation charges and expenses eligible for reimbursement related to Prime Finance were \in 4.7 billion, a year over year reduction of \in 512 million or 10 %.
+We reaffirm our target of adjusted costs excluding transformation charges and expenses eligible for reimbursement related to 2020.